AbdullahAbasy/AbdullahAbasy/README.md

 - 👀 I’m interested in ... digital marketing
 - 🌱 I’m currently learning ... digital marketing
 - 💞️ I’m looking to collaborate on ... digital marketing
-- 📫 How to reach me ... interested in a digital marketing
+- 📫 How to reach me ...
+LinkedIn

 <!---
 AbdullahAbasy/AbdullahAbasy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.